 The most obvious answer lies in the democracy of endurance racing, where women line up side-by-side with men.

 “Women will never beat men unless they get to race them,” says Lael Wilcox.
-She admits that it can be intimidating at first, but it’s equalizing.
+She says that it can be intimidating at first, but it’s equalizing.
 “It’s hard to look around and see all these super-fit guys and think, ‘I can win this.’
 But now that I’ve done these races enough, I know it spreads out after a day or two, and then it’s all about my race and not anyone else.
 I definitely don’t look at it as men’s and women’s competition; I see it as an overall field.”

 “In ultra-endurance sports, there are so many factors that determine the outcome of a race—physiology, mental skills, technique, nutrition, route finding, strategy—and when you consider all of those things, women stand a decent chance against men,” says 2018 24-Hour World Champion Kaitlyn Boyle, who has won ultra-bikepacking events such as the Coconino Stage Race and is among the fastest racers on routes like the AZT300.